sagemath/trac_to_gh/Issue 5992.md

 # Issue 5992: [with spkg, needs review] Set stack size in Maxima.spkg to 32kb for clisp

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5992

 Original creator: mabshoff